 Code of Conduct

 The London Asexual and Aromantic Spectrum Meetup is dedicated to providing a harassment-free community for everyone, regardless of sex, sexual orientation, romantic orientation, attitude towards sexual activity, attitude towards romantic activity, gender identity or expression, disability, physical appearance, age, body size, ethnicity, nationality, or religious beliefs.
 We do not tolerate harassment of community members in any form.
-Participants violating these rules may be sanctioned or expelled from the community at the discretion of the organisers.
+Participants violating these rules may be sanctioned or expelled from the community at the discretion of the organiser(s).

-offensive verbal or written comments related to sex, sexual orientation, romantic orientation, attitude towards sexual activity, attitude towards romantic activity, gender identity or expression, disability, physical appearance, age, body size, ethnicity, nationality, or religious beliefs,
+offensive verbal or written comments related to sex, gender, sexual orientation, romantic orientation, attitude towards sexual activity, attitude towards romantic activity, gender identity or expression, disability, physical appearance, age, body size, ethnicity, nationality, or religious beliefs,

-If a community member engages in harassing behavior, the organisers may take any action they deem appropriate, including warning the offender or expulsion from the community.
+If a community member engages in harassing behavior, the organiser(s) may take any action they deem appropriate, including warning the offender or expulsion from the community.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact an organiser immediately.